Inflect logo

 Direct Cloud On-RampsOver 8 – as of September 2025AWS, Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud are all present.

-Sales Tax21% VAT – as of September 2025Standard Value Added Tax rate applies to services.
+Sales Tax21% VAT – as of September 2025The standard Value Added Tax rate applies to colocation and IT services.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 50 carriers operating in the country (as of September 2025), Spain offers a competitive and resilient network environment.
-The major data center clusters in Madrid and Barcelona provide extensive choice in carrier-neutral facilities, ensuring optimal routing and pricing.
+Carrier Density & Carrier Neutrality: With over 52 carriers active in the country as of September 2025, Spain offers a rich and competitive marketplace.
+Major data centers in Madrid and Barcelona provide extensive carrier-neutral interconnection options, ensuring resilient and cost-effective network architectures.

 Power Analysis

-Spain's power infrastructure is a significant asset, characterized by competitive pricing and a strong commitment to renewable energy.
+Spain's power infrastructure is a key advantage, balancing competitive costs with a strong commitment to sustainability.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are concentrated around Madrid and Barcelona, providing low-latency connectivity to Spain's primary financial, technology, logistics, and government sectors.
-This proximity is essential for real-time applications in banking, e-commerce, and cloud services.
+Proximity To Key Business Districts: Data centers are concentrated around Madrid and Barcelona, offering direct, low-latency connectivity to the country's primary financial, technology, and media hubs.
+This proximity is essential for applications requiring real-time data processing.

 Natural Disaster Risk